 The 4th collaboration between Panoramic Voices’ singers and orchestra in which rock, pop, country, rap, and other musicians from the community and beyond are showcased.
 Year after year, this collaboration proves that musicians across genres shine when they bring their styles and talents together.
 Presented by KUTX, this concert featured:

-We are proud that this year's installment of ION will also support the Health Alliance for Austin Musicians (HAAM), with a portion of the ticket sales going to support their work providing access to affordable health care for Austin’s low-income, working musicians, with a focus on prevention and wellness.
+Again this year, ION was a benefit for the Health Alliance for Austin Musicians, with a portion of ticket sales supporting HAAM's work providing access to affordable health care for Austins low-income, working musicians, with a focus on prevention and wellness.

 Hosted by the Blanton Museum of Art, Beat the Rush is a series of free gallery concerts in which musicians perform in response to the paintings, drawings, and sculptures on display.
 In December, Panoramic Voices with The Invincible Czars returned, with special guests for a rocking holiday extravaganza!